aszczepanek/react-gstate/README.md

 complicate it's original form then feel free to create issue/PR.

 ## Changelog
+2.0.2 - Fix notify when using map primitive value during evaluation to falsy value

 2.0.1 - Fix hook example (renamed useState to useGlobalState)

 2.0.0 - Breaking change: rename useState to useGlobalState to fix error in react dev tools.